How to Talk to Your Teen about Sensitive Topics

 By Cody Randel

 World Mental Health Day is October 10th, to both raise awareness and to mobilize support for this important issue.
-This year, however, the World Health Organization (WHO) will host its advocacy event online due to the COVID-19 pandemic.
+This year, however, the World Health Organization (WHO) will host its support event online due to the COVID-19 pandemic.

-The Big Event for Mental Health brings together world leaders, celebrities, and advocates from all over the world.
+The Big Event for Mental Health brings together world leaders, celebrities, and supporters from all over the world.
 The focus will be on the serious need for widespread resources, a problem worsened by the pandemic.
 The event is free and will be broadcast on WHO’s Facebook, Twitter, LinkedIn, YouTube, and TikTok channels from 7 – 9:30 a.m.

 Big Event Highlights